 On the trail – as in life – food is fundamental!

 While hiking the AT as vegetarians in 2011, we earned our trail names “Veggie” and “Square” (or “Veggie Squared”).
 Though we did our best and (no offense to our fellow hikers!) ate well by comparison, we swore if we were ever to do another long hike, we’d fuel ourselves better.
-Lara also finished her masters in Food Policy and Nutrition in December, and now works for Lighter, so food has since become her expertise.
+Lara also finished her M.S.
+Food Policy and Nutrition, so food has since become her expertise.

-This time around, we’re hiking plant-based, and we’re super excited about it!
+This time around (PCT-2015), we’re hiking plant-based, and we’re super excited about it!
 We’ve worked hard to create meals and snacks that make us feel strong and satisfied as we make our way from Mexico to Canada.

 In a Nutshell: